G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Pvt.

-In 1861 the 5.8”, blue eyed tinsmith entered the U.S. Army.
+1861.
+Nathan, a 5.8”, blue eyed tinsmith entered the U.S. Army.
 Why the supposed Wisconsin resident joined a Nebraska regiment is unclear.
-While pension affidavits place Mr. Curtis in Wisconsin in 1858/9, another source lists his residence as Nebraska at the time of his enlistment.
+While later pension affidavits place Mr. Curtis in Wisconsin in 1858/9, another source lists his residence as Nebraska at the time of his enlistment.
 Perhaps he was residing there for a time in 1861.

-Returning to the Wisconsin village of Virogua Nathan resumed his pre war occupation as tinsmith.
-However, by 1877 (at the latest 1881) he is in the Puget Sound area where his occupation is listed as woodsman.
+Returning to the Wisconsin village of Virogua Nathan resumed his pre war occupation as a tinsmith.

 Gallo de Oro Family Mexican Restaurant